lmflolo/portfolio-project-1/README.md

     <img src="assets/documentation/wireframe-form-feedback-mobile.png">
 </details>

-Disclaimer: Final project may look different due to changes during development.
+Disclaimer: The final project may look different due to changes during development.

 ## Technology ##
 - - - -
-Technologies used for this project are vanilla HTML and CSS.
+Technologies used for this project are HTML5 and CSS3.

 ## Testing ##
 - - - -